Jewish ethnic divisions: Modern divisions

-The divisions between all these groups are rough and their boundaries are not solid.
-The Mizrahim for example, are a heterogeneous collection of North African and Middle Eastern Jewish communities which are often as unrelated to each other as they are to any of the earlier mentioned Jewish groups.
-In traditional religious usage and sometimes in modern usage, however, the Mizrahim are also termed Sephardi due to similar styles of liturgy, despite independent evolutions from Sephardim proper.
-Thus, among Mizrahim there are Iranian Jews, Iraqi Jews, Egyptian Jews, Sudanese Jews, Tunisian Jews, Algerian Jews, Moroccan Jews, Lebanese Jews, Kurdish Jews, Libyan Jews, Syrian Jews, and various others.
-The Yemenite Jews ("Teimanim") from Yemen are sometimes included, although their style of liturgy is unique and they differ in respect to the admixture found among them to that found in Mizrahim.
+The divisions between these major groups are rough and their boundaries are not solid.
+The Mizrahim for example, are a heterogeneous collection of Jewish communities which are often as unrelated to each other as they are to any of the earlier mentioned Jewish groups.
+In traditional religious usage and sometimes in modern usage, however, Mizrahim overlap with termed Sephardi due to factors including the similar styles of liturgy, despite independent evolutions from Sephardim proper.
+Thus, among such Mizrahim there are Iranian Jews, Iraqi Jews, Egyptian Jews, Sudanese Jews, Tunisian Jews, Algerian Jews, Moroccan Jews, Lebanese Jews, Libyan Jews, Syrian Jews, Bukharan Jews, Georgian Jews, Kurdish Jews, Afghan Jews, and Mountain Jews.
+Other Asian groups that evolved separately from Sephardim such as Indian Jews including the Malabar Yehuddim (Cochin Jews), Bene Israel, Bnei Menashe and Bene Ephraim, and Chinese Jews, most notably the Kaifeng Jews.
+Yemenite Jews ("Teimanim") from Yemen are sometimes included, although their style of liturgy is unique compared to other Mizrahim.
 Additionally, there is a difference between the pre-existing Middle Eastern and North African Jewish communities as distinct from the descendants of those Sephardi migrants who established themselves in the Middle East and North Africa after the expulsion of the Jews from Spain by the Catholic Monarchs in 1492, and in 1497 from the expulsion decreed in Portugal.

+Distinct smaller Jewish groups include the Italian rite Jews (i.e. only descendants of ancient Italian Jewish community without later migrants to Italy); the Romaniotes of Greece; various African Jews, including most numerously the Beta Israel of Ethiopia; as well as various other distinct but now extinct communities.

 Despite this diversity, Ashkenazi Jews represent the bulk of modern Jewry, estimated at between 70% and 80% of all Jews worldwide; prior to World War II and the Holocaust however, it was 90%.
 Ashkenazim developed in Europe, but underwent massive emigration in search of better opportunities and during periods of civil strife and warfare.
 As a result of this, they became the overwhelming majority of Jews in the New World continents and countries, which previously were without native European or Jewish populations.
-These include the United States, Mexico, Canada, United Kingdom, Argentina, Australia, Brazil and South Africa, but with Venezuela and Panama being exceptions since Sephardim still compose the majority of the Jewish communities in these two countries.
+These include the United States, Mexico, Canada, Argentina, and Brazil, but with Venezuela and Panama being exceptions since Sephardim still compose the majority of the Jewish communities in these two countries.
 In France, more recent Sephardi Jewish immigrants from North Africa and their descendants now outnumber the pre-existing Ashkenazim.